 Anesthesia services encompass the pre-operative evaluation and preparation of the patient, the prescribing of the anesthesia plan, the performance of invasive procedures, the administration of extremely powerful pharmaceuticals, the monitoring and control of the heart, lung, brain, autonomic and other functions, the performance of invasive regional anesthesia, the management of emergence, and the provision of post-operative medical care.

 Interventional Pain Management is a growing and critically important medical specialty.
 Anesthesiologists who have completed an additional residency and fellowship training in the diagnosis and treatment of chronic pain are board certified and licensed to practice this unique medical specialty of Interventional Pain Management.

 Physician-led, patient-centered care is the safest and most cost-effective model for providing anesthesia care.
-South Carolina has laws, regulations and policies that ensures patient safety by requiring physician supervision of nurse anesthetists and anesthesiologist assistants.
+South Carolina has laws, regulations and policies that ensure patient safety by requiring physician supervision of nurse anesthetists and anesthesiologist assistants.